jshpatw/cbARM/README.md

 ## Project Overview

 The cbARM project aims to recreate industry-standard robot arm functionality using affordable, accessible components.
-By utilizing NEMA 17 motors, 3D-printed planetary gearboxes, and 2020 aluminum extrusions, this project provides a modular, affordable, and highly repairable alternative to commercial robotic systems.
+By utilizing NEMA 17 motors, 3D-printed planetary gearboxes, a fully 3d printed conical stylle thrust bearing, and 2020 aluminum extrusions, this project provides a modular, affordable, and highly repairable alternative to commercial robotic systems.

 ## Target Features